movidius/volumetric_accelerator_toolkit/README.md

 The argument '-ply' may also be added to output the vola representation to a .ply.

-To generate more detailed documentation please go to the doc folder and run: make html or make pdflatex
+To generate more detailed documentation per file please go to the doc folder and run: make html or make pdflatex